National Center for Computer Science Education

-- CS Awesome - Curriculum and professional development for high school teachers offering the AP Computer Science A course.
+- CS Awesome (Computer Science A) - Curriculum and professional development for high school teachers offering the AP Computer Science A course.
 CS Awesome is being piloted in 2019-20 and will be open to all teachers

 - TeachCS — Revising pre-service education programs to include computational thinking and computer science to future educators.

 - Undergraduate CIS — Infusing best practices in pedagogy and support to recruit and retain underrepresented students in the Computer Information Systems major.

 - Minor in Computer Science Education (in progress) — An undergraduate minor designed for pre-service teachers, including CIS and EDU courses.